Best of winter

 Learn how to ice climb

-Experts show novices the ropes at clinics during the Sandstone Ice Festival in eastern Minnesota on Jan.
-12-14, the Duluth Ice & Mixed Fest on Feb.
-2-3 in Duluth, and the Michigan Ice Fest on Feb.
-7-11 near Munising, Mich.
+Experts show novices the ropes at clinics during the Sandstone Ice Festival in eastern Minnesota in January, the Duluth Ice & Mixed Fest the first weekend of February in Duluth, and the Michigan Ice Fest in February near Munising, Mich.
 Participants can borrow gear.

 You can also book a private ice-climbing adventure with Michigan Ice Fest guides in the Upper Peninsula.